ntop/PF_RING/doc/README.accolade.md

 Please note that:
  - in order to open port 0 from adapter 0 you should specify "anic:0:0" (anic:<device>:<port>) or just "anic:0" (anic:<port>) if device is 0.
-   Opening a port this way, the full card is initialised, causesing issues when opening other ports later (previous ports stop working): this can be avoided using the port-to-ring binding as explained later on.
+   Opening a port this way, the full card is initialised, causing issues when opening other ports later (previous ports stop working): this can be avoided using the port-to-ring binding as explained later on.
- - in order to open ring 0 from adapter 0 you should speficy "anic:0@0" (anic:<device>@<ring>).
-This is usually used for in combination with anic_rx_block_mfl which is used to setup the card for multi-process applications.
+ - in order to open ring 0 from adapter 0 you should specify "anic:0@0" (anic:<device>@<ring>).
+This is usually used in combination with anic_rx_block_mfl which is used to setup the card for multi-process applications.
    Example of ports aggregation and load-balancing to 2 rings: